medic/cht-tech-radar-contributors/radar/2024-06-21/postgrest.md

 In the context of the CHT, PostgREST, in combination with Logstash and Redis was assessed for synching data from CouchDB to PostgreSQL in [CHT Sync](https://github.com/medic/cht-sync).

-It usage was discontinued in June 2024, as Logstash was not considered production-ready for various [reasons].
+It usage was discontinued in June 2024, as Logstash was not considered production-ready for various [reasons](https://github.com/medic/cht-sync/issues/107).
 CHT Sync uses an updated version of `couch2pg` to perform the sync between CouchDB and PostgreSQL.